Back to series

 And so, as we seek to understand God’s presence and ways on September 11, 2001, we see mystery, not certitude.
 But in that mystery we ﬁnd the hope of the world that binds our wounds, evokes our trust, ensures our freedom, and guides our paths for a journey in a very precarious world.

-Dennis Hollinger, Professor, is the Colman M. Mockler Distinguished Professor of Christian Ethics at Gordon-Conwell Theological Seminary.
-He is a speaker and author of four books, including The Meaning of Sex: Christian Ethics and the Moral Life; Head, Heart, Hands: Bringing Together Christian Thought; Passion and Action; and Choosing the Good: Christian Ethics in a Complex World.
-Dennis is a Distinguished Fellow with the Center for Bioethics and Human Dignity in Bannockburn, IL, and for many years was a member of the Health Care Ethics Committee at Holy Spirit Hospital in Camp Hill, PA.
+Dennis Hollinger is President Emeritus and the Distinguished Senior Professor of Christian Ethics at Gordon-Conwell Theological Seminary.
+He served there as President and Colman M. Mockler Distinguished Professor of Christian Ethics.
+Prior to assuming this role, he served as President and Professor of Christian Ethics at Evangelical Theological Seminary.
+He is the author of four books which include The Meaning of Sex: Christian Ethics and the Moral Life and Choosing the Good: Christian Ethics in a Complex World.
+Dennis is also a visiting professor of Christian ethics at Trinity International University in the graduate program in Bioethics.
 He received an M.Div. from Trinity Evangelical Divinity School, an M.Phil. and Ph.D. from Drew University, and did post-doctoral studies at Oxford University.

 Lisa Beamer and Ken Abraham, Let’s Roll: Ordinary People, Extraordinary Courage (Living Books online publishing, 2006)